What Are Lilac English Bulldogs? Top 7 Facts To Know About Them

 Breeding Lilac English Bulldogs requires careful planning and genetic testing.
 Breeders typically start with dogs that already carry the chocolate and dilute genes, even if these traits are not expressed in their coat color.
 For example, a dog might be a carrier of the chocolate gene (Bb) and the dilute gene (Dd) without showing these colors.
 When two such carriers are bred together, there’s a chance their offspring will inherit the desired bbdd combination.

 It’s a game of genetic roulette, but with strategic pairings, breeders can increase the odds of producing lilac puppies.
 Genetic testing is an invaluable tool in this process, allowing breeders to identify dogs carrying the necessary alleles for the lilac coloration.
-By understanding and tracking these genetic markers, breeders can make informed decisions about which dogs to pair to achieve the sought-after lilac coat.
+By understanding and tracking these genetic markers, breeders can make decisions about which dogs to pair to achieve the sought-after lilac coat.

 The Ethical Consideration